-5.3 Implementation
+5.4 Implementation

-5.3.1 Referrals to CTI Teams
+5.4.1 Referrals to CTI Teams

-CTI Teams will receive referrals from hospitals, including inpatient psychiatric units, emergency departments, and CPEPs.
+CTI Teams will receive referrals from hospitals, including inpatient psychiatric units, emergency departments, CPEPs, and other crisis services.

 CTI Teams will work closely with the hospital(s), or other referral sources, to ensure timely access to services once a referral is determined appropriate.
-CTI Teams will begin efforts towards connection with referred individuals within 24 to 48 hours.
+Upon receiving a referral, the CTI Teams will begin efforts towards connection with referred individual within 24 hours.

 CTI Teams will conduct assertive and persistent outreach to establish trust and foster engagement.
 CTI Teams will provide coordinated care transition activities and support, starting from the time of referral through transition to community housing, treatment and supports.

 CTI Teams must build and maintain relationships with hospitals, and other referral sources.

-5.3.3 Documentation and Use of Technology
+5.4.3 Documentation and Use of Technology